-2. Encourages the Secretariat to continue taking appropriate measures to assist Member States, particularly embarking countries, engaged in the process of preparatory actions with regard to demonstration projects, and encouraging the development of safe, secure, economically viable SMRs with enhanced proliferation resistance;
+5. Encourages the Secretariat to continue taking appropriate measures to assist Member States, particularly embarking countries, engaged in the process of preparatory actions with regard to demonstration projects, and encouraging the development of safe, secure, economically viable SMRs with proliferation resistance and comprehensive strategies for decommissioning and radioactive waste and spent fuel management;

-3. Calls upon the Secretariat to continue to promote effective international exchange of information on options as regards SMRs available internationally by organizing technical meetings and workshops, as appropriate, and to produce relevant status and technical reports;
+6. Calls upon the Secretariat to continue to promote effective international exchange of information on options with regard to SMRs available internationally by organizing technical meetings and workshops, as appropriate, and to produce relevant status and technical reports;

-4. Invites the Secretariat and Member States that are in a position to offer SMRs to foster international cooperation in undertaking studies of the social and economic impacts of SMR deployment in developing countries, their potential integration with renewables, and their non-electric applications;
+7. Invites the Secretariat and Member States that are in a position to offer SMRs to foster international cooperation in undertaking studies of the social and economic impacts of SMR deployment in embarking countries, their potential integration with renewables, and their non-electric applications;

-5. Encourages the Secretariat to continue consultations and interactions with interested Member States, the competent organizations of the United Nations system, financial institutions, regional development bodies, and other relevant organizations regarding advice on the development and deployment of SMRs;

-6. Encourages the Secretariat to continue working on defining indicators of safety performance, operability, maintainability, and constructability so as to assist countries in assessing advanced SMR technologies, and developing guidance for SMR technology implementation;
+8. Encourages the Secretariat to continue consultations and interactions with interested Member States, the competent organizations of the UN system, financial institutions, regional development bodies, and other relevant organizations regarding advice on the development and deployment of SMRs; 9.
+Encourages the Secretariat to continue working on defining indicators of safety performance, operability, maintainability, and constructability so as to assist countries in assessing advanced SMR technologies, and developing guidance for SMR technology implementation;

-7. Encourages the Secretariat to continue providing guidance for safety, security, economics, licensing, and regulatory reviews of SMRs of various designs and to foster collaboration among interested Member States working to license and deploy SMRs;
+10. Encourages the Secretariat to continue providing guidance for technology development and deployment, safety, security, economics, licensing, and regulatory reviews of SMRs of various designs and to foster collaboration among interested Member States working to license and deploy SMRs;